Getting Started

 Verify It Works

 Once your application is connected through PgCache, you can verify caching is active by checking the metrics endpoint.
+The Docker image exposes Prometheus metrics on port 9090 by default.

-Then query the metrics endpoint:
+Query the endpoint:

 curl http://localhost:9090/metrics | grep pgcache_queries